The Times Are Racing: Revivals

 In later revivals, Taylor Stanley, a male principal dancer, was cast to dance the role originated by Tiler Peck (no relations to Justin Peck), and partnered Daniel Applebaum.
 Peck said the choice was made to allow his gay colleagues to perform "without any pretense" and the casting choice would continue the ballet's "exploration of gender-neutrality", though small changes were made to accommodate the dancers.

 The Joffrey Ballet in Chicago debuted The Times Are Racing in 2020.
 Later that year, in response to the performances cancelled due to the coronavirus pandemic, NYCB streamed the tap number with Fairchild and Peck online, as part of its digital spring season.

+The Pacific Northwest Ballet in Seattle, WA has staged “The Times are Racing” twice.
+The premiere for Pacific Northwest Ballet was in 2022 with another revival in 2024.
+The Pacific Northwest Ballet’s 2024 program began with Liang’s “The Veil Between Worlds,” was followed by Lang’s “Black Wave,” with Justin Peck’s “The Times Are Racing” serving as a strong finish to the program.
+For “The Times are Racing” the dancers wore streetwear such as crop tops, t-shirts, hoodies, jeans, and sneakers.
+The costumes, designed by Humberto Leon, featured bold graphics of words such as “protest,” “defy,” and “shout.”

 Original cast

 The Times Are Racing is performed by 20 dancers.
 The lead roles were originated by: